Is this the same thing as Diversity Affairs?

 Diversity Impact, one of the largest annual recruiting events on our campus for prospective students, is a combined effort by the Office of Admissions, University Housing and the Multicultural Center.
 Reach out to the Office of Admissions for more information.

 How does the University of Arkansas define diversity?

-Where is the Office for Diversity and Inclusion located?
+Where is the Division of Diversity, Equity and Inclusion located?

-Our office is located in the Administration building (ADMN 425) at 1125 W. Maple Street.
+Our office is located in the Administration Building (ADMN 205) at 1125 W. Maple Street.